protobufjs/protobuf.js/cli/README.md

 ## protoc plugin

-The CLI provides an optional `protoc-gen-pbjs` plugin for projects that already use `protoc`.
-It is an aggregate generator: each invocation writes one JavaScript module and, with `dts`, one matching declaration file.
+The CLI also provides `protoc-gen-pbjs` for projects that already use `protoc` but prefer protobuf.js code generation.

+The plugin is an aggregate generator: each invocation writes one JavaScript module and, with `dts`, one matching declaration file.

 ```sh
 protoc \